WinterOdin/car-rental-with-Django/README.md

 I always loved one particular car manufacturer so I made this website that let's you rent most thrilling vehicles from this manufacturer portfolio

 ## Important info
-You need to create dummy account to "rent out" cars
+You need to create dummy account to "rent out" cars.
+You need to know that the hosting is free so the app is freezed when no one is physically on the website hence long loading times

 ## How to check it out
 If you don't like to install random projects from github just [click here](https://car-rental-with-django.herokuapp.com/) but you need to know that the hosting is free so the app is freezed when no one is physically on the website hence long loading times.